 Even though your customer may be everywhere (online or offline), it doesn’t mean that you also have to be everywhere.
 This is especially true for small and medium businesses, which have little or no marketing budget.
 Focus on the one or two channels with the biggest ROI.
 For some, it can be your own website.
 Make sure it’s easy for your customers to find information on your website.
 For some, it can be Twitter or Facebook.
 For some, it can be billboards, print or local TV commercials.

 “Understanding your customers’ journey is important.
 It’s even more important to identify the channels that drive your business.”

 REI’s employees are also their brand ambassadors.
 Employees create videos and write their opinions about product comparisons based on their personal usage.
-Check out REI’s “Learn” and “Share” sites, which have lots of useful product information in multiple content formats.
+REI’s former “Learn” and “Share” sites had lots of useful product information in multiple content formats.
 If you click on any product on Patagonia, the product information is thorough.
 You can see detailed materials’ specs, even including the country the item was manufactured in.

 Recently, I discovered Makers.
-Click on “Browse all videos” under “Videos” on the home page.
 I love that the videos are presented with the name of the woman they feature and a short copy about who she is.

 “Instead of watching a speaker for four to five minutes, content creators inject photos and text into a speech to make the content stick.”

 These photos and texts enrich the storytelling and build emotional connections by giving viewers more context.
 The mixture of text and photos is nothing new and is easy to do post-production.
 They add so much color to a video.
 Well-done!

 Read next: Content Marketing vs. Advertising: What’s the Difference, Again?